What is the Purpose of the Rural Community Grant Fund?

 What is your decision process?

-Grants will be reviewed and scored by the Fund administrators.
+Grants will be reviewed by the Fund administrators.
 Applicants will be notified as soon as possible after the review is concluded.
 If your application is approved, keep a record of your project, updating the Fund administrators periodically, and inform community leaders and local media as the project progresses.